Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 ## Versioning

 The best versioning approach would be to do a [post release](https://peps.python.org/pep-0440/#post-releases).
 However, due to some tooling issues at the moment, the version should be the next beta or the next patch version ([example](https://github.com/Azure/azure-sdk-for-python/commit/cf3bfed65a65fcbb4b5c93db89a221c2959c5bb4)).
 Follow these issues for more details https://github.com/Azure/azure-sdk/issues/7479 and https://github.com/Azure/azure-sdk-tools/issues/5916.

-## Why set BUILD_INACTIVE?

-TODO: double check the following
-Passing in BUILD_INACTIVE=true to variables when triggering the pipeline will ensure the package API documentation under docs.microsoft.com is labeled as (Deprecated).**